Axia-Tech/AXIA-wiki/docs/learn/learn-implementations.md

 ### SORAMITSU: [Kagome][]

 **Kagome** is a C++ implementation of the AXIASolar Host being built by [Soramitsu][], a Japanese digital identity company that previously developed [Hyperledger Iroha][].
-They were awarded a grant from the Web3 Foundation and released the first version of Kagome in April 2020.
+They were awarded a grant from the AXIACoin Foundation and released the first version of Kagome in April 2020.
 As part of the process, they also released a [libp2p][] networking layer in C++.

 ### AXIASolar-JS Project: [AXIASolar-JS][]